kkong99/puam-api-docs/objects.md

 **dimensions**
 A human-readable version of the object's dimensions, more suitable for display purposes.

+**displayculture**
+A concatenated list of prefixes, cultures, and suffixes to be used for display purposes.

 **displaydate**
 A human-readable version of the object's date, more suitable for display purposes.

+**displaymaker**
+A concatenated list of prefixes, periods, and suffixes to be used for display purposes.

+**displayperiod**
+A concatenated list of prefixes, periods, and suffixes to be used for display purposes.

 **displaytitle**
 The title of the object that should be used for display purposes.